SALTCOFFEEEE/SALTCOFFEEEE.github.io/index.md

 ## RESEARCH
 Previously, my research focus on applying machine learning algorithm to the optical communication for designing robust and interpretable equalizer.
 Currently, I am research on the designing deep learning based joint channel coding and modulation schemes.

-My research interests are in the areas of machine learning, and deep learning, focusing on applications to Iot, Network communication.
+My research interests are in the areas of machine learning, deep learning and optimization, focusing on applications to Iot, Network communication.
 I am also very interested in explainable AI.

 <!-- <img src="https://film-grab.com/wp-content/uploads/photo-gallery/57%20(125).jpg?bwg=1547149951" alt="img"  /> -->